martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 ~~~

 The `hxr` URI scheme is identical to `hx` except that it is dereferenced twice.
-An hxr reference can therefore be used where a URI would otherwise be used,
+A reference that uses the `hxr` scheme can therefore be used where a URI would
-taking the value of the URI from the identified field in the identified
+otherwise be used, taking the value of the URI from chosen part of the
-exchange.
+identified exchange.

 # Authority